How To Fix 'LLDB: Couldn't IRGen Expression' Without Source Code

 Case 3: Only swiftmodule files are included

-Solution: Generate swiftinterface from swiftmodule.
+Solution: Construct swiftinterface from swiftmodule.

-the first place, it currently appears that
+the first place, there currently seems to

-update the swift-compiler-version, swift-module-flags and FrameworkName
+sure to change the swift-compiler-version, swift-module-flags and

-to suit your needs.)
+FrameworkName to match your needs.)

 // swift-interface-format-version: 1.0